iridl/sigrid/README.md

 downloading data.

 The Sigrid suite is composed of four Python packages:
-- `sigrid.download`: a library of utilities for use in writing reliable download scripts.
+- `sigrid.download` (coming soon): a library of utilities for use in writing reliable download scripts.
 - `sigrid.raw`: a program that defines the raw catalog format, and does ahead-of-time processing to support efficient access to raw datasets.
 - `sigrid.cooked`: a library of array harmonization utilities for use in